Shevonne Hunt hosts Kinderling Conversation every weekday at 12pm.

 Once awake it’s tag teaming with my husband; making breakfast, packing lunches, having showers, getting dressed, doing hair; all of this for ourselves and our children.
 While these things tend to happen in the same order every morning, they are always interrupted with a million incidental events.

 The breakfast could be the wrong type, or in the wrong bowl.
-We’ve run out of bread for lunches, a child spills the right breakfast on the floor.
+We’ve run out of bread for lunches, a child spills the breakfast right on the floor.
 While in the shower there’s a holler from the bedroom like someone has broken a limb, but it turns out that someone can’t find their favourite blue car.
 Building a cubby in the loungeroom is more important than eating breakfast.
 The pants you chose are simply wrong wrong wrong!

 There is plenty of advice to be found on how to make your mornings easier.
 I’m just not buying it.
 Yes, it would make things run smoother if I packed the lunches the night before, laid out the clothes and made sure all the right coloured bowls were available and ready to use.
 I’ve tried all of these things, but it’s still a stressful affair.